RubyMaelstrom/sfwbar-VRAM/README.md

 A VRAM percentage chart widget for your sfwbar.

+IMPORTANT NOTE: This is for NVIDIA GPUs, if you want AMD percentages you'll need to do some slight editing in gpu.source.

 Download the gpu.source and gpu.widget files and put them in your ~/.config/sfwbar directory.

 Includes an example sfwbar.config file with the default config plus the gpu widget added.